 3:130 O believers, do not devour usury, double and redoubled, and fear Allah that you may prosper!

 30:39 And what you give in usury, so as to multiply people’s wealth, will not multiply in Allah’s Sight; but what you give in alms, desiring thereby Allah’s Face.
 Such are the real multipliers.

-Perhaps to emphasize how serious He is about His proscription against the believer making any money from money, Allah promises an all out war, with His Messenger at His side, against those who would dare to do so.
+Perhaps to emphasize how serious He is about His proscription against making money from money, Allah promises an all-out war, with Muhammad at His side, against those who would dare to do so.

 2:278 O believers, fear Allah and forgo what is still due from usury, if you are [true] believers.